MetaMask/metamask-docs/snaps/learn/best-practices/design-guidelines.md

 ---
 description: Create accessible Snap installation flows.
-sidebar_position: 4
+sidebar_position: 1
 toc_max_heading_level: 2
 ---

-# Design a Snap installation flow
+# Snaps design guidelines

 This page outlines guiding principles for designers, developers, builders, and writers to create Snap installation flows that are accessible to all users.